Positive equilibria in mass action networks: geometry and bounds: Quadratic networks

 \begin{ex} An example of an exponent matrix $A$ for a (quadratic) $3$-species, $5$-reaction network with sources $2\fX,\, \fX+\fY,\, \fY,\, \fY+\fZ$ and $\fZ$, and the corresponding SR graph $\mG_A$ are shown.

 \end{ex}

 We denote by $|H|$ the number of R-vertices in a subgraph $H \subseteq \mG_A$.
 We refer to a cycle/path $H$ in $\mG_A$ as even (resp., odd) if $|H|$ is even (resp., odd).
 We include an isolated R-vertex in the definition of an odd path (but an isolated vertex is not a cycle).
-A cycle with a single R-vertex and a single S-vertex is termed a {\bf short cycle}; note that a pair of parallel edges gives rise to a short cycle, and short cycles are odd.
-The subgraph $H$ is {\bf R-induced} if whenever it includes an R-vertex it includes all its incident edges.
-For example, in \Cref{exASR}, the path $r_5s_3r_4s_2r_3$ forms an R-induced subgraph.
-An {\bf S-labelling} is a labelling of the S-vertices of $\mG_A$ with labels in $\R$, and an {\bf R-labelling} is analogously defined.
-Below we often need to sum the labels on all neighbours of some vertex $v$: where a neighbour $v'$ is connected by $k$ parallel edges to $v$, we count it $k$ times in this process.
+A path in $\mG_A$ is said to be an {\bf R-path} if its endpoints are R-vertices and it includes all edges incident to each of its R-vertices.
+In \Cref{exASR}, the path $r_5s_3r_4s_2r_3$ is an R-path of $\mG_A$.
+An isolated R-vertex is deemed an (odd) R-path.
+A cycle in $\mG_A$ is said to be an {\bf R-cycle} if it includes all edges in $\mG_A$ incident to each of its R-vertices.